-The OES survey is a cooperative effort between BLS and the State Workforce Agencies (SWAs).
-BLS funds the survey and provides the procedures and technical support, while the State Workforce Agencies collect most of the data.
-OES estimates are constructed from a sample of about 1.2 million establishments.
-Each year, forms are mailed to two semiannual panels of approximately 200,000 sampled establishments, one panel in May and the other in November.
-May 2014 estimates are based on responses from six semiannual panels collected over a 3-year period: May 2014, November 2013, May 2013, November 2012, May 2012, and November 2011.
-The overall national response rate for the six panels is 74.3 percent based on establishments and 70.5 percent based on weighted sampled employment.
+The OEWS survey is a cooperative effort between BLS and the state workforce agencies (SWAs).
+BLS funds the survey and provides the procedures and technical support, while the SWAs collect most of the data.
+OEWS estimates are constructed from a sample of about 1.1 million establishments.
+Each year, two semiannual panels of approximately 179,000 to 187,000 sampled establishments are contacted, one panel in May and the other in November.
+Responses are obtained by Internet or other electronic means, mail, email, telephone, or personal visit.
+The May 2022 estimates are based on responses from six semiannual panels collected over a 3-year period: May 2022, November 2021, May 2021, November 2020, May 2020, and November 2019.
+The unweighted sampled employment of 80 million across all six semiannual panels represents approximately 57 percent of total national employment.
+The overall national response rate for the six panels, based on the 50 states and the District of Columbia, is 65.4 percent based on establishments and 62.5 percent based on weighted sampled employment.

 For more information about the SOC system, please see the BLS website at www.bls.gov/soc/.

-The OES survey excludes the majority of the agricultural sector, with the exception of logging (NAICS 113310), support activities for crop production (NAICS 1151), and support activities for animal production (NAICS 1152).
+The OEWS survey excludes the majority of the agricultural sector, with the exception of logging (NAICS 113310), support activities for crop production (NAICS 1151), and support activities for animal production (NAICS 1152).
 Private households (NAICS 814) also are excluded.
-OES federal government data include the U.S. Postal Service and the federal executive branch only.
+OEWS federal government data include the U.S. Postal Service and the federal executive branch only.
 All other industries, including state and local government, are covered by the survey.